vmware/pyvmomi/docs/vim/host/FeatureVersionInfo/FeatureVersionKey.rst

 --------

 faultTolerance
    VMware Fault Tolerance feature.
-For pre-4.1 hosts, the version value reported will be empty in which case `build`_ should be used.
+For pre-4.1 hosts, the version value reported will be empty in which case `build <vim/AboutInfo.rst#build>`_ should be used.
 For all other hosts, the version number reported will be a component-specific version identifier of the form X.Y.Z, where: X refers to host agent Fault Tolerance version number, Y refers to VMX Fault Tolerance version number, Z refers to VMkernal Fault Tolerance version